pytorch/pytorch/docs/source/storage.rst

 Untyped Storage API
 -------------------

-An untyped storage is a fundamental concept in PyTorch, representing a contiguous, one-dimensional array of bytes.
-It serves as the underlying data container for tensors.
 A :class:`torch.UntypedStorage` is a contiguous, one-dimensional array of elements.
 Its length is equal to the number of bytes of the tensor.
+The storage serves as the underlying data container for tensors.
 In general, a tensor created in PyTorch using regular constructors such as :func:`~torch.zeros`, :func:`~torch.zeros_like` or :func:`~torch.Tensor.new_zeros` will produce tensors where there is a one-to-one correspondence between the tensor storage and the tensor itself.

-But a storage also allows multiple tensors to share the same storage.
+However, a storage is allowed to be shared by multiple tensors.
-For instance, any view of a tensor (obtained through :meth:`~torch.Tensor.view` or some but not all kinds of indexing like integers and slices) will point to the same underlying tensor as the original one.
+For instance, any view of a tensor (obtained through :meth:`~torch.Tensor.view` or some, but not all, kinds of indexing like integers and slices) will point to the same underlying storage as the original tensor.
 When serializing and deserializing tensors that share a common storage, the relationship is preserved, and the tensors continue to point to the same storage.
 Interestingly, deserializing multiple tensors that point to a single storage can be faster than deserializing multiple independent tensors.